soundpress/RulesOfNYC/docs/c08/index.rst

    (1) the registration of a market business or

-   (2) a photo identification card for any of the reasons set forth in section 22-260 of the Code, or for violation of any rule promulgated pursuant to section 22-266 of the Code, including without limitation sections 14-09 and 14-17 of this subchapter.
-Notice shall be provided in accordance with the provisions of section 11-20 of subchapter A of this chapter.
-Hearings shall be afforded in accordance with the provisions of section 11-21 of subchapter A of this chapter.
+   (2) a photo identification card for any of the reasons set forth in section 22-260 of the Code, or for violation of any rule promulgated pursuant to section 22-266 of the Code, including without limitation 17 RCNY §§ 14-09 and 14-17.
+Notice shall be provided in accordance with the provisions of 17 RCNY § 11-20.
+Hearings shall be afforded in accordance with the provisions of 17 RCNY § 11-21.

 (b) Revocation or suspension of registration shall require the immediate surrender to the market manager of all photo identification cards issued to the principals and employees of the registrant.
 If a registration has been suspended, violation of the provisions of this subdivision may result in immediate revocation of a registration and/or the imposition of penalties as provided in section 22-258 of the Code.